Dorothy Freed

 Dorothy Whitson Freed MNZM (10 February 1919 – 1 April 2000) was a New Zealand author, composer, and music historian.
 She made significant contributions to the field of music librarians, and authored several books and articles regarding musical information and resources in New Zealand.

 Early life and family

 Freed was born in Dunedin, New Zealand.
 Her father was James Gerald Stokely Doorly, a mariner and Antarctic explorer, musician, and author, and her mother was Forrestina Muriel Whitson.
 She was the younger of two daughters.

 Early in her childhood, her family moved from New Zealand to Williamstown, a suburb of Melbourne, Australia.
 She completed her public education in Melbourne, before returning to New Zealand in 1936, when she was 17.
 In New Zealand, she found work in a secretarial and media role.
 She married her husband William Ian Freed in 1940, and together they had three children.
+Neither wanted marriage, but wed out of necessity after a casual affair resulted in pregnancy and the two failed to find an abortionist.
+The marriage was unhappy and the two eventually separated.

 Education

 While Freed was raising her three children, she enrolled at Victoria University College to study composition.
 She studied under Douglas Lilburn, and graduated with a Bachelor of Music in composition in 1958, at the age of 39.
 In 1959, she qualified and began her career as a librarian in Wellington.
 She also underwent additional compositional training from 1964 to 1966, when she travelled to London and studied with composers Peter Racine Fricker and Elisabeth Rutyens.